 2. Inspect your blood pressure.
 Sometimes ringing in the ears can be traced to hypertension.
 If that holds true, it will be a caution bell to inform you to have a body checkup.
 If the blood pressure is high enough to induce ringing ears, it could well be wreaking havoc in your health.

 3. Control salt intake.
-Sodium is always causing troublesome for ringing saltears sufferers.
+Sodium is always causing troublesome for ringing ears sufferers.
 Refrain from consuming food high in salt content such as snacks, frozen foods, and canned soups in your routine diet.
 Always go for foods labeled as “low sodium,” meanings that the product has less than five milligrams of sodium per serving.

 4. Limit aspirin intake.
 High doses of aspirin consumption can trigger reversible ringing in the ears.
 This is because in high doses, aspirin tends to damage the delicate hair cells in the ear.
 So it you are taking aspirin right now, have it review with your doctor.
 Be sure to glance through the labels on other over the-counter medications you are using as many of them might include aspirin as well.